FlatIO/embed-examples/README.md

 ## Flat Embed Examples and Demos

-This repository contains some examples of Flat's Embed using our JavaScript API.
+This repository contains some examples of Flat's Embed using our [JavaScript SDK](https://flat.io/developers/docs/embed/javascript.html).

 **Viewer demos**: